tianshengs/tianshengs.github.io/twitter_analysis.md

 We also have to realize that only approximately 1-2% of all tweets include geographic information and this fact make us question if the tweets can represent the overall tweet activities over Dorian hurricane (Wang et al., 2016).
 Although we can get a large enough data set for analysis, like what I did for this project, we surely ignored a lot of other tweets for spatial analysis.
 For example, we do not know if people who live in counties affected by Dorian Hurricanes are more likely to tag themselves compared to a random people in the Midwest.
 The geographic information used in Twitter is also not very precise.
 The geospatial information of tweets are defined by a bounding box, using a group of four coordinates to define each specific geographic location.
 The bounding box may be highly imprecise when we, for example, analyze a place that involves borders.
 Therefore, we have to be well aware of the limitation of geogrpahic information of Twitter data before we conduct any geography-related projects using Twitter data.

 Elwood et al. (2012) pointed out that the data of Volunteered Geographic Information, including Social Media data, often does not include traditional methods of accuracy or inaccuracy and data quality is a primary issue with this kind of data.
-However, in many situations, especially emergency events, social media data like Tweets may be beneficial because these data are usually much quicker than the official reports (Elwood et al., 2012).
+However, in many situations, especially emergency events, social media data like tweets may be beneficial because these data are usually much quicker than the official reports (Elwood et al., 2012).
 These information allow people to quickly response to these events, such as wildfire events, and take actions to evacuate and save lives.
 For example, in Wang et al. (2016)'s research, they looked at the most frequent words related to wildfire in May 2014 when a large scale of fire happened in California and the most frequent word is "evacuate", which is strongly related to the second most frequent word "home".
 Indeed, Want et al. (2016) points out specific tweets that inform other people for evacuate from homes.
 Therefore, despite its potential accuracy, Social Media data with geographic information can be especially important to our understanding of hazards and emergency events.

 **Reference**: